Israeli war crimes: Extrajudicial killings

-During the wave of violence, several human rights organizations, including Amnesty International and B’Tselem, documented numerous cases of alleged extrajudicial executions committed by Israeli security forces.
+During the wave of violence, several human rights organizations, including Amnesty International and B'Tselem, documented numerous cases of alleged extrajudicial executions committed by Israeli security forces.
 These incidents occurred primarily during responses to suspected Palestinian attacks, particularly at checkpoints or within urban areas of the West Bank.
 A concerning pattern emerged in which Israeli soldiers used lethal force against Palestinians who no longer posed an imminent threat—or, in some cases, no threat at all.

 For instance, on 22 September 2015, an 18-year-old woman named Hadeel al-Hashlamoun was shot multiple times at a checkpoint in Hebron.
 Amnesty International concluded that al-Hashlamoun posed no immediate danger and that her killing constituted an extrajudicial execution.

 Another example was on 24 March 2016, when Elor Azaria, an IDF soldier, shot a man in Tel Rumeida named Abdel Fattah al-Sharif at point-blank range while already wounded and lying motionless on the ground.
-Amnesty International and other observers considered this case emblematic of a broader culture of impunity for Israeli forces.
+In response, Amnesty International demanded action against the shooter, stating that any shooting of an incapacitated person is a "potential war crime", regardless of previous actions.
 Azaria was eventually sentenced to 18 months in prison.

 Excessive use of force

 During the wave of violence, Human Rights Watch documented that Israeli security forces killed at least 120 Palestinians and injured over 11,953 in the West Bank, Gaza, and Israel during this period.
 These figures include bystanders, protesters, and suspected assailants.
-The organization’s reports indicate that in many cases, Israeli forces used lethal force in situations where non-lethal measures could have been employed, raising concerns about the proportionality and necessity of such actions.
-The United Nations also raised concerns of Israel's excessive use of force against Palestinians in the West Bank.
+The United Nations raised concerns of Israel's excessive use of force against Palestinians in the West Bank.